clojuredocs/guides/articles/tutorials/emacs.md

 Compile this with `C-c C-k`, save it (`C-x C-s`), switch back to the test buffer (`C-x b ENTER`) and try compiling again (`C-c C-k`).
-This time it will succeed, so try running the tests with `C-c C-,` and you should get a message in the mini-buffer (the small line at the bottom of your screen) telling you one test has failed AND you should have a red bar across the `is` assertion.
+This time it will succeed, so try running the tests with `C-c ,` and you should get a test report buffer showing some failure information.
 To check what the problem was, we can move our cursor over the red bar and press `C-c '`.
 This shows the problem with the assertion in the mini-buffer: